DIARY - Italy to March 31

 Inclusion of diary items does not necessarily mean that Reuters will file a story based on the event.

-Rome, Italy’s audit court Corte dei Conti opening ceremony of judicial year with Italian President Sergio Mattarella (0930 GMT).
+Rome, Italy’s audit court Corte dei Conti opening ceremony for the new judicial year with Italian President Sergio Mattarella, Senate Speaker Maria Elisabetta Alberti Casellati, Prime Minister Giuseppe Conte (0900 GMT).

 Rome, Luiss University holds 5th edition of “Alumnus Luiss”, annual prize-giving ceremony, this year awarding ECB executive Committee member Fabio Panetta (1900 GMT).